google/WebFundamentals/src/_langs/en/updates/2015-07-22-rotationAngle-and-touchRadius.markdown

 ## Does every device support this?

-No. Actually it is not hugely common... yet.
+No. It is not hugely common... yet.
 If you have a Nexus 10 you will see something like the following,

-TODO: image.

- yet on a Nexus 6 you will see the following.

-TODO: image.

 When a device can't understand angle of rotation of a touch, the `rotationAngle` will be 0 and the `radiusX` and `radiusY` values will be